What do real customers search for?

 This tool makes it possible to create a search scenario that you can then send to your friends.

-It is especially useful if you are in a niche industry and it is hard to find keywords.
+It is a huge help if you are in a niche industry and it is hard to find keywords.

 Once you have created the search scenario, you get a link that you can send to people.